christiandudel/dtms/README.md

 This is a very basic example using artificial data provided with the package.
-The state space consists of two transient states (A, B), and there is one absorbing state (X).
+The state space consists of two transient states (A, B), and one absorbing state (X).
 The time scale goes from 0 to 20.
 Transition probabilities do change depending on time.

 ``` r
 ## Load package